Santurce, San Juan, Puerto Rico: Transportation

 Public transportation is provided by several bus lines (locally known as guaguas) operated by the Puerto Rico Metropolitan Bus Authority and circulate along the main avenues of Ponce de León and Fernández Juncos among others.

 In the peripheries of Santurce there is a rapid transit system called Tren Urbano.
 The Sagrado Corazón station is the terminus of the sole metro system line of San Juan, located in the southeast section of the district in the neighborhood of Martín Peña.

-Santurce is a few minutes away by car from the country's main airport, Luis Muñoz Marín International Airport, and from San Juan's secondary commercial airport, Isla Grande Airport.
+Santurce is a few minutes away by car from the US territory's main airport, Luis Muñoz Marín International Airport, and from San Juan's secondary commercial airport, Isla Grande Airport.

 Culture

 Museums and galleries

 Santurce is the main residence of two major museums on the island.